 Having the essential sewing tools will allow you to prepare your material for accurate sewing, make construction easier, and hopefully allow you to feel less frustration when you have to correct a mistake.

-Yes, even if you use the right tools, there will be times when you’ll have to pull out stitches, recut material, or fix other errors.
+Yes, even if you use the right tools, there will be times when you’ll need to pull out stitches, recut material, or fix other errors.